 - Any resource updates released in the RM should make it clear which issues (if any) have been resolved in the update.

-- Code must not be encrypted, encoded or otherwise obfuscated.
+- Other than for time limited demo or trial purposes, code must not be encrypted, encoded or otherwise obfuscated.

 - Database queries should mostly be performed using the Finder.
 Where there’s a specific reason not to, database queries must use the default XF database adapter and must use prepared statements.